How To Resolve Merge Conflicts in Git

 Introduction

-When multiple contributors work on the same part of a code or work with numerous branches, merge conflicts are bound to happen.
+The git merge command helps a contributor add to a project from a branch.
+When multiple contributors work on the same part of a code or work with numerous branches, merge conflicts often happen.
 The primary goal of git merge is to resolve or warn about these conflicts automatically.

 Prerequisites